rwb/qda/README.md

 <img src="/gfiles/phil-like.png" width="800px">
 </p>

 * The Poisson model is restrictive and may be generalized to the negative binomial distribution.
-The negative binomial pmf is given by:
+The negative binomial pmf (from Greenberg) is given by:

 <p align="center">
 <img src="/gfiles/negbin-equation.png" width="600px">